martinjackson/simple-widgets/docs/SearchSortTable.md

         totalCAN,
     ];
 ```

+The footer is deprecated and should be replaced with controlBreak and finaltotals.

+If a footer is used that contains totals, it should not be used with dragging.

 12. **headersize** = the font size of each column header in the table.
 The header size can be any valid value for a font-size.
 An example: